 Extended Essay Structure and Assessment Criteria

-Most students score well on knowledge and organisation but struggle with critical thinking, source evaluation, and engagement with counterarguments.
+Note that Criterion C (Critical Thinking) alone carries more than a third of the marks — and it is exactly where most students underperform, producing description where examiners want analysis, evaluation, and engagement with counterarguments.
 This is where in-home tutoring proves transformative—a tutor helps you move beyond surface-level analysis to genuine intellectual engagement.

 If the Extended Essay is about depth within a discipline, Theory of Knowledge is about breadth across all knowledge.
 TOK asks the fundamental question: how do we know what we know?
 It's philosophy woven through your entire diploma experience.